-When organic molecules are excited optically, the excited states are predominantly singlet states due to the spin selection rules that dictate the spin must be conserved.
-More simply put, as photons have 0 spin, the electron spin must be conserved between the singlet ground state (S0) and the excited state.
+Due to the spin selection rules, which dictate that spin must be conserved, when organic molecules are excited optically, these excited states are predominantly singlet states.
+Essentially, as photons have zero spin, the electron spin must be conserved between the singlet ground state (S0) and the excited state.
 Hence, occupation of the singlet excited state (S1) dominates.

-However, when excited electrically, as is the case with OLEDs, these spin rules do not apply.
-In this case, a voltage is applied across the organic layer: electrons are injected into the LUMO (lowest unoccupied molecular orbital) at the cathode and are accelerated towards the anode, where they exit the HOMO (highest occupied molecular orbital).
+However, when electrons are excited electrically (as is the case with OLEDs), these spin rules do not apply.
+Here, a voltage is applied across the organic layer.
+Electrons are injected into the LUMO (lowest unoccupied molecular orbital) at the cathode and are accelerated towards the anode, where they exit the HOMO (highest occupied molecular orbital).
 Rather than an ejection of electrons at the anode, this can be thought of as an injection of holes.
-The holes are accelerated towards the cathode and, when they meet electrons, they couple to form bound electron-hole pairs known as excitons.
+The holes are accelerated towards the cathode, and when they meet electrons, they couple to form bound electron-hole pairs known as excitons.

-Excitons can either be in the singlet or triplet state, depending on the relative spins of the electron and hole they are made up of.
+Excitons can either be in the singlet or triplet state.
+This will depend on the relative spins of the electrons as well as which hole they are made up of.
 In the singlet state, they will recombine to generate fluorescence.
-However, as there are 3 triplet states for every singlet state, 75% of the excitons formed are in the triplet state (T1).
-They are therefore unable to undergo fluorescence, and - as phosphorescence is forbidden (though can still occur at a very low rate) - this energy is lost.
-The internal quantum efficiency (IQE, ratio of energy output to energy input) of OLEDs that rely on fluorescence is hence limited to 25%.
-These are known as 1st generation OLEDs.
+However, as there are three triplet states for every singlet state, 75% of the excitons formed are in the triplet state (T1).
+They are therefore unable to undergo fluorescence, and as phosphorescence is forbidden (though it can still occur at a very low rate), this energy is lost.
+The internal quantum efficiency (IQE, ratio of energy output to energy input) of OLEDs that rely on fluorescence is therefore limited to 25%.
+These are known as first-generation OLEDs.

-To increase the IQE, research into the development of OLEDs that rely on phosphorescence began.
-These 2nd generation materials incorporate a heavy metal, such as iridium or platinum, into the organic molecule, which results in a large increase in the spin-orbit coupling between the electron spin angular momentum and the orbital angular momentum.
-This has two effects: the first is that phosphorescence is no longer forbidden and, therefore, the molecules can emit from the triplet state.
-The second is that the rate of intersystem crossing (ISC, see Fluorescence Quenching and Non-Radiative Relaxation - Intersystem crossing for further detail) between the first excited singlet and the first excited triplet state is enhanced.
-Through these two mechanisms, the internal quantum efficiency of 2nd generation OLEDs can be near 100%.
+To increase the IQE, research that focused on the development of OLEDs that rely on phosphorescence was begun.
+These second-generation materials incorporate a heavy metal (such as iridium or platinum) into the organic molecule.
+As a result, we see a large increase in the spin-orbit coupling between the electron spin angular momentum and the orbital angular momentum.
+This has two effects.
+The first is that phosphorescence is no longer forbidden and, therefore, the molecules can emit from the triplet state.
+The second is that the rate of intersystem crossing (ISC) between the first excited singlet state and the first excited triplet state is enhanced.
+Through these two mechanisms, the internal quantum efficiency of second-generation OLEDs can be near 100%.

-One drawback of these 2nd generation materials is the extreme difficulty in producing stable blue OLEDs.
-For this reason, commercially available blue LEDs are 1st generation and are therefore highly inefficient.
-A great amount of research has therefore gone - and is going into - 3rd generation OLEDs that utilise TADF.
+One drawback of these second-generation materials is the extreme difficulty in producing stable blue OLEDs.
+For this reason, commercially available blue LEDs are first-generation and are therefore highly inefficient.
+A great deal of research has therefore gone into (and is going into) third-generation OLEDs that utilise TADF.

-In TADF, excitons in the triplet state gain thermal energy from their surroundings in order to undergo reverse ISC, i.e. they transition from the excited triplet to the excited singlet state.
-As reverse ISC is a relatively slow process, the fluorescence from excitons that were originally in the triplet state occurs a while after the fluorescence from the original singlet excitons - hence, delayed fluorescence.
+In TADF, excitons in the triplet state gain thermal energy from their surroundings in order to undergo reverse ISC.
+This sees them essentially transition from the excited triplet state to the excited singlet state.
+As reverse ISC is a relatively slow process.
+The fluorescence from excitons that were originally in the triplet state occurs a while after the fluorescence from the original singlet excitons, hence the term, delayed fluorescence.

-Jablonski diagrams for 1st, 2nd and 3rd generation OLEDs are shown in the figure below.
+Jablonski diagrams for first, second and third-generation OLEDs are shown in the figure below.